Give Todd The Gift of Life

 My name is Joseph Todd Randolph and I NEED A KIDNEY.
 My Facebook community page is https://www.facebook.com/akidneyfortodd/.
 I was diagnosed with focal segmental glomulosclerosis (FSGS) in April 2006.
 At that time, it was determined that my disease was idiopathic (no known cause).
 My disease has caused my kidneys to slowly shut down and in December 2013 I went into full kidney failure and immediately started dialysis.
 I am currently on hemodialysis receiving treatment 3 days per week for 4 hours per treatment.

-I am on the waiting list at four transplant centers (Univ. of TN, Univ. of KY, Wake Forest, Duke) to maximize my opportunities for a kidney.
-I have been on the waitlist for a kidney for over 3 years.
+I am on the waiting list at five transplant centers (Univ. of TN, Univ. of KY, Wake Forest, Duke, Charleston Area Medical Center) to maximize my opportunities for a kidney.
+I have been on the waitlist for a kidney for over 4 years.

 When I was diagnosed with kidney disease I was serving as a special agent for the state department of revenue.
 Shortly after my diagnoses I had to resign from my position due to the physical exertion being more than my body could handle.
 I was able to find employment with a federal agency in the Inspector General’s office as an auditor where I served until going into kidney failure.
 I also served as a Sunday school teacher in my local church and pulpit supply pastor for area churches as needed.
 Once I went into kidney failure I was forced to give up my job and focus on maintaining my health.
 I could no longer pastor and teach because I no longer had the stamina to serve.